 Wisconsin's small cities offer an escape for suddenly mobile metropolitan workers long cramped by a viral lockdown.
 32 BY IKE BRANNON.....

-For additional articles, recent policy papers, videos and news from the Badger Institute, go to www.badgerinstitute.org.

-GIVE THE GIFT OF A FREE WISCONSIN

-- free from onerous taxation, overregulation and burdensome debt
+22 For additional articles, recent policy papers, videos and news from the Badger Institute, go to www.badgerinstitute.org.
+GIVE THE GIFT OF A FREE WISCONSIN - free from onerous taxation, overregulation and burdensome debt The Badger Institute invites you to make the prosperity of our state part of your long-term plans through a gift in your will or estate plan.
+Legacy gifts permanently unite you to our mission to protect the principles of free markets, limited government, individual initiative and personal responsibility that are essential to our democratic way of life.
 How to give:

-Leave a donation of a particular dollar amount or a portion of your estate by including the appropriate language in your will.

-("I give and bequeath the sum of \$ to the Badger Institute, Milwaukee, WI.")
+Leave a donation of a particular dollar amount or a portion of your estate by including the appropriate language in your will. ("I give and bequeath the sum of \$\\\\\ to the Badger Institute, Milwaukee, WI.")
 Or designate the Badger Institute a beneficiary of a charitable trust, retirement account or life insurance policy.
-For more information or to let us know about a will or estate gift, contact at 229-894-4496 or email kirsten@badgerinstitute.org
+For more information or to let us know about a will or estate gift, contact Development associate Kirsten Golinski at 229-894-4496 or email kirsten@badgerinstitute.org